jessehouwing/azure-pipelines-snyk-task/README.md

 Please check the [Wiki](https://github.com/jessehouwing/vsts-snyk-task/wiki) (coming soon).

-If you have ideas or improvements to existing tasks, don't hestitate to leave feedback or [file an issue](https://github.com/jessehouwing/vsts-snyk-task/issues).
+If you have ideas or improvements, don't hestitate to leave feedback or [file an issue](https://github.com/jessehouwing/vsts-snyk-task/issues).